jackwatters45/odin-book/README.md

 ## eventually

+- actual search
+- actual theme for all the grey stuff
 - user can only view login etc but can login as guest
 - business accounts
 - icon
 - figure out better way to share types
+- make phone number better (not just american numbers)
+- right: 0 -> 16 for modal
+- best way to upload shit to npm and build for prod

 ## keep eye on